Deltares/SFINCS/docs/input_forcing.rst

 Below an example is given of this file, which uses a keyword/value layout.
 For more information regarding specific parameters see the pages 'Input parameters' or 'Output parameters'.

-Note that in the manual below, blocks named Matlab example using OET are included, referring to easy setup scripts included in the SFINCS’ Open Earth Tools Matlab set of scripts: https://svn.oss.deltares.nl/repos/openearthtools/trunk/matlab/applications/sfincs
+**NOTE - In the manual below, blocks named Matlab example using OET are included, referring to easy setup scripts included in the SFINCS’ Open Earth Tools Matlab set of scripts: https://svn.oss.deltares.nl/repos/openearthtools/trunk/matlab/applications/sfincs**

 .. figure:: ./figures/SFINCS_documentation_forcing.png
    :width: 800px